CareBoo/unity-algorand-sdk/Samples~/CallingSmartContractAbi/README.md

 ## Prerequisites

-### Algorand Sandbox
+### AlgoKit LocalNet

-This sample requires setting up the Algorand Sandbox.
-See [Developing with Sandbox](https://careboo.github.io/unity-algorand-sdk/4.0/manual/getting_started/developing_with_sandbox.html) documentation to learn more.
+This sample requires starting the AlgoKit LocalNet.
+[Install AlgoKit](https://github.com/algorandfoundation/algokit-cli#install), or see [the AlgoKit documentation](https://developer.algorand.org/docs/get-details/algokit/) to learn more.

 ### UI Toolkit